|

 contact me as I had several copies of the 'Bowen

-independent' (The local home town newspaper) I
+Independent' (The local home town newspaper) I

 would pass onto him.
 That was the last